 The cost of the evening is £49.
 This includes a glass of fizz on arrival, live music and a delicious four-course meal.

-A fantastic day out for the family, Tractor Ted Big Machines Weekend is taking pace from 25th to 27th May this year.
+A fantastic day out for the family, Tractor Ted Big Machines Weekend is taking pace from 25th to 27th May 2019.

 Tractor tug-of-war and slurry soak are just two of the activities taking place.
 Booking in advance is strongly recommended.